astnio/frontend-mentor-ecommerce-product-page/README.md

 I am not totally satisified with how many "shortcuts" I felt that I took during this project.
 I only say that because I wanted to utilize collections more.
 However, the structure of the project made that a bit difficult, considering it was just a single page for a single product.
 I look forward to using this framework more in other projects that may better befit the use of collections.

 Astro can also use components from other frameworks, too.
 I intentionally limited myself to plain JavaScript in this project, but I want to use React more in future projects.

+Overall there is a lot more for me to learn about Astro, and I look forward to working with it more in the future.